jnozzi/cocoadev.com/markdown/InterceptMouseEnteredEventForStdUIObject.md

 ----

 Yes, that is the right approach.
 However, you will need to manually update the tracking rect when the view is resized or moved because it is actually managed by the window.
-There is a lot of information about tracking in the docs: http://developer.apple.com/documentation/Cocoa/Conceptual/General/BasicEventHandling/Tasks/General/HandlingMouseTracking.html
+There is a lot of information about tracking in the docs: http://developer.apple.com/documentation/Cocoa/Conceptual/BasicEventHandling/Tasks/HandlingMouseTracking.html

-If all you want to do is display a button's border while the mouse is over it, simply use General/NSButton's setShowsBorderOnlyWhileMouseInside: method.
+If all you want to do is display a button's border while the mouse is over it, simply use NSButton's setShowsBorderOnlyWhileMouseInside: method.

--- General/RyanBates
+-- RyanBates

 ----